-There are four person-level variables.
+There are three person-level variables.
 Binary variables indicate whether the person is the policy holder (PHOLDER) or a dependent (DEPNDNT) on the coverage through the establishment.
-The variable PITFLG indicates whether the person has a record on HC-205, and FYFLG indicates whether the person has a record on HC-212.
+The variable FYFLG indicates whether the person has a record on HC-224.

-There are 25 person-round-level variables.
-EVALCOVR is a binary variable indicating whether the person was covered by insurance from the establishment at the time of interview (Rounds 3 and 4 of Panel 23 and Rounds 1 and 2 of Panel 24) or on December 31 (Round 5 of Panel 23 and Round 3 of Panel 24).
-The variables STATUS1-STATUS24 indicate whether the respondent reported the person was covered by insurance from the establishment for at least one day during the month.
-For Panel 24, STATUS1-STATUS12 represent coverage from January 2019 through December 2019, and STATUS13-24 are inapplicable because this information is in the year 2020.
-For Panel 23, STATUS1-STATUS12 are inapplicable because this information is in the year 2018.
-Coverage is reported only for the interview reference period.
-For example, if a person from Panel 24 was first interviewed in February and reported she was covered from March through August, then the PRPL record for the first round will have STATUS1 and STATUS2 set to 1 YES and the rest set to -1 INAPPLICABLE, and the rest set to -1 INAPPLICABLE.
+There are 14 person-round-level variables.
+EVALCOVR is a binary variable indicating whether the person was covered by insurance from the establishment at the time of interview (Rounds 6 of Panel 23, Rounds 3 and 4 of Panel 24, and Rounds 1 and 2 of Panel 25) or on December 31 (Round 7 of Panel 23, Round 5 of Panel 24, and Round 3 of Panel 25).
+Round 6 spans from January 1, 2020 through the Round 6 interview date, which could be anytime between August 2020 and November 2020.
+If users wish to combine Round 6 coverage data with coverage records from Panel 25 Round 1 or Panel 24 Round 3, the variable EVALCOV5 indicates if coverage was available at the time of the Round 5 interview.

+The STAT1-STAT12 variables indicate whether the respondent reported the person was covered by insurance from the establishment for at least one day during the month, January 2020 through December 2020.
+STAT1-STAT12 variables replace STATUS1-STATUS24.
+STAT1-STAT12 represent each month from January through December.
+They 'collapse' the panel-specific STATUS# variables into a single set of month-specific variables.
+For instance, instead of using STATUS8, STATUS20, and, with the introduction of Panel 23, STATUS32, to determine coverage across the file in August 2020, the single variable STAT8 may be used.

+This change is designed to simplify data analysis.
+These variables continue to represent coverage reported for the interview reference period.
+For example, if a person from Panel 25 was first interviewed (Round 1) in February and reported she was covered in January and February, and then in the second interview (Round 2) in August she reported she was covered from March through August, then the PRPL record for the first round will have STAT1 and STAT2 set to 1 YES and the rest set to -1 INAPPLICABLE, and the PRPL record for the second round will have STAT3 through STAT8 set to 1 YES and the rest set to -1 INAPPLICABLE.